kalekdev/uni/semester-1/technische-mechanik/notes.typ

 In reality, there are 4 fundamental forces (electromagnetic, gravitational, weak and strong nuclear) but in many practical applications we consider integral values such as contact forces and friction.

-=== Newton's Laws of Motion
-Published in his 1687 paper Principia, these laws describe the motion of all objects and continue to serve as the foundations of classical mechanics in the modern day.

-1. An object remains at rest or in motion at a constant speed unless acted on by an external force.
-2. The resultant force acting on a body is the rate of change of the momentum of the object:
-$
-  F = (d bold(P)) / (d t) = m bold(a)
-$
-3. Every action results in an equal and opposite reaction.
-This can also be used to show the conservation of linear momentum.

-LTD: Lagrangian mechanics

 === Inner vs outer forces
 Every inner force in a system exists in a pair with its corresponding reaction force.
 Forces without a corresponding reaction are so called _external forces_.
 $